You’re closer than you think to a career in tech. Our grads have launched rewarding new careers — you can too.View Our Jobs Report

 What is a Back End developer?

-A Back End dev uses a set of programming languages to bring the Front End language of a developer to life.
+A Back End dev uses a set of Back End developer languages to bring the Front End language of a developer to life.
 While a Front End dev creates the user experience within a browser, the Back End dev is creating the logic that makes those requests a reality.
 In some ways, a Back End dev is creating the brains and logic of the website.

-TL;DR: A Back End dev uses Ruby, Python, PHP, SQL, and other programming languages to develop and maintain the Back End logic of a website.
+TL;DR: AWhat is a Back End developer?
+A Back End dev uses Ruby, Python, PHP, SQL, and other Back End programming languages to develop and maintain the Back End logic of a website.

 Back End devs can be more technical and organized, but they are still a part of a larger team.
 While they need to know how to create the logic that efficiently pulls the data to fulfill a request, they also need to communicate their needs and potential limitations to the Front End dev.
 They are also responsible for maintaining this logic system.
 Back End devs are working with databases, servers, an application programming interface (API) that creates a structure for component interaction and the integration of all these processes.